 Greenhouse gas and fuel efficiency standards for passenger vehicles

 EPA and the National Highway Traffic Safety Administration set fuel efficiency and GHG emissions standards for passenger vehicles.
-The existing standards through 2025 were set in 2012 and had broad stakeholder support.
-The agencies are now proposing to make the standards less stringent for the years 2021-2026.
-Information on these standards and EPA’s proposal can be found on their website.
+In 2012. they set standards through model year 2025 that had broad stakeholder support.
+In 2020, the agencies backed away from those standards and set new, less-stringent ones for model years 2021-2026.
+Information on these standards can be found on EPA’s website.

 MPCA and MnDOT responses